-- [18] The MNBC Senate finds unanimously in favour of the Métis Nation British Columbia Ministry of Citizenship. - [19] It ought to be noted that should the parameters for MNBC citizenship change, or if Rheal Rondeau discovers new information or documentation, that this decision does not limit or negate the applicant from reapplying for MNBC citizenship.
+- [18] The MNBC Senate finds unanimously in favour of the Métis Nation British Columbia Ministry of Citizenship. - [19] It ought to be noted that should the parameters for MNBC citizenship change, or if Joseph Laurier David Turenne and his family discover new information or documentation, that this decision does not limit or negate the applicant from submitting a new citizenship application to the Ministry of Citizenship.